 Noise and Tech Use

-It might not be possible to sync up every bedtime and wake up, but it is worth moving toward more synchronization when you can.
+Life circumstances may not make it possible to sync up your sleep schedules, but it’s worth moving toward it if and when you can.
 Research suggests partners with mismatched sleep patterns have less marital satisfaction than couples who head to bed around the same time.
-If it simply doesn’t work to sleep and rise at the same time, it’s critical to respect your partner’s sleep patterns.

 In some cases, partners might choose to sleep in separate beds or rooms permanently.
 For more on this, check out the “Sleep Divorce” section below.

 Sleep positions can be another source of friction in a relationship.
-Maybe you want to sleep on your back, but your partner is spread-eagle on their stomach and keeps kicking their leg into yours.
+Maybe you’re a back sleeper, but your partner is spread-eagle on their stomach and keeps kicking their leg into yours.
 Or maybe you both like to sleep on your sides facing each other, so you keep waking up to stinky morning breath.

 Sleeping in Separate Beds (Sleep Divorce)

-Why might some partners prefer to sleep solo?
-The 2018 poll found common reasons include being disturbed by a partner’s snoring, fighting over the bed covers, feeling overheated, and waking up with the other person’s hair in their face.
+There are numerous reasons why one or both partners might prefer to sleep solo.
+The study found common reasons for wanting a “sleep divorce” included being disturbed by a partner’s snoring, fighting over the bed covers, feeling overheated and waking up with the other person’s hair in their face.